 - Strawberry Balsamic Ice Cream This one has a bit of a twist.
 Balsamic vinegar and strawberries may seem a bit odd, but it’s actually quite good.
 If you’re skeptical, try the same combination (strawberries and balsamic vinegar), with some fresh strawberries.
 If you’re really daring, add a bit of cracked black pepper.
 This recipe also has helpful step by step photos.

-Coffee and Oreo Ice Cream Recipes
+Kitchenaid Ice Cream Attachment Recipes for Coffee and Oreo Ice Cream

 - Kona Coffee Chocolate Chip Ice Cream Now that’s what I call covering all the basic food groups!